lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ```

 <h3 id="2.5">2.5 Ensemble Method</h3>
-The metalearner model is an Adaboost model cross validated for an optimal number of iterations.
+The metalearner model is an Adaboost model cross-validated for an optimal number of iterations.
 The three predictors are, given a `target track` and `target playlist`, the predictions of the probability of a hit from the three submodels: logistic regression model, decision tree model, and neural network model.
 Adaboost was chosen because we are able to tune the n_estimators to try and find the balance between over and underfitting.
 The final model is built below.

 ```python
 final_train_predictions = build_train_predictions()